Ambitiont109/myrepository/README.md

 ## Motivation
 Getting a new project up and running can be time consuming and demotivating when what you really want is to just work on your idea.
-It can take hours/days to get a project with boilerplate before you can get to any actual work.
+It can take hours/days to get through all the boilerplate before you can get to any actual work.

 This goal of this project is to give you a strong project with just a few commands so you can begin writing your application from the start and not worry about